Abdullahluqmanov/Data-Mining-Project/README.md

 #### Analysis method used in this project:

-+ To achieve better accuracy, both decision tree and the logistic regression is used in this project.
++ To achieve better accuracy, both the decision tree and the logistic regression are used in this project.
 + To better illustrate, here's the image of the process:

 ![alt text](https://github.com/Abdullahluqmanov/Data-Mining-Project/blob/main/Process.jpg)